parsaeisa/Notes/DevOps/kubernetes.md

 A user or a pod ( e.g. deamonset pod ) can get some of these accesses.

 I think due to deamonset mindset, it needs to modify some pods and need some accesses.

+## Kubelet

+Kubelet is a deamon on each node which is responsible for pods health.